Below is a comprehensive list of scholarship opportunities. Be sure to check back often for updates!

 Pay close attention to these scholarship opportunities available through our Stockbridge community, as applications are received they will be added to this section of the website!

-Eaton Federal Savings Bank Herbert R. Black Memorial Scholarship - A memorial scholarship in the amount of $1,000 will be given to one recipient for each area high school who will be chosen by a scholarship selection committee.
+Eaton Community Bank - Floyd M. Jewell Memorial Scholarship - A memorial scholarship will be given to one recipient from each participating area high school who will be chosen by a scholarship selection committee.
 Scholarship applicants must have a minimum 3.0 GPA and preferably show an interest in the business field.
 The scholarship selection committee will take into consideration the financial need of each scholarship applicant.
-A paper application is available in the Class of 2020 Google Classroom, deadline to apply is April 17th!
+Completed applications should be turned into Mrs. Cummings, the deadline to apply is April 15th!